sit-n-coding/solidguard/docs/blockchain.md

   * `ETHERSCAN_API_KEY` Etherscan API key.
 You will need to create an account to generate one.
 See [this](https://info.etherscan.com/api-keys/) for more information.
 * **Ethereum** - Blockchain used for SolidGuard.
 Note that the network referred must be consistent between Etherscan and all blockchain-related environment variables.
   * `DEPLOY_PRIVATE_KEY` Private key used to deploy the SolidGuardManager contract.
 Make sure it has enough Ether to deploy!
   * `PROVIDER_URL` Blockchain provider URL to get information from the blockchain via the `ethers` library.
-You can use [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/) here, just make sure the network it is providing is the same as the Etherscan API URL (i.e. must use a rinkeby provider url if using rinkeby.etherscan).
+You can use [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/) here, just make sure the network it is providing is the same as the Etherscan API URL (i.e. must use a goerli provider url if using goerli.etherscan).

 ## Local Setup